-The Opposer filed a Reply on 09 July 2009.
-The Respondent-Applicant in turn submitted a Rejoinder on 20 July 2009.
+The Opposer filed a "REPLY" on 08 July 2009.
+The Respondent-Applicant in turn submitted a "REJOINDER" on 20 July 2009.
 The Preliminary Conference was terminated on 04 November 2009.

-Should Trademark Application Serial No. 4-2008-002791 be allowed?
+Should Trademark Application Serial No. 4-2008-002792 be allowed?

-The function of a trademark is to point out distinctly the origin or ownership of the goods to which it is affixed; to secure to him who has been instrumental in bringing into the market a superior article of merchandise, the fruit of his industry and skill; to assure the public that they are procuring the genuine article; to prevent fraud and imposition; and to protect the manufacturer against substitution and sale of an inferior and different article as his product.5 Thus, Sec.
-123.1 (d) of R. A. No. 8293, also known as The Intellectual Property Code of the Philippines ("IP Code") provides that a mark cannot be registered if it is identical with a registered mark belonging to a different proprietor or a mark with an earlier filing or priority date, in respect of the same goods or services or closely related goods or services or if it nearly resembles such a mark as to be likely to deceive or cause confusion.
+The function of a trademark is to point out distinctly the origin or ownership of the goods to which it is affixed; to secure to him, who has been instrumental in bringing into the market a superior article of merchandise, the fruit of his industry and skill; to assure the public that they are procuring the genuine article; to prevent fraud and imposition; and to protect the manufacturer against substitution and sale of an inferior and different article as his product.
+Thus, Sec.
+123.1(d) of the IP Code provides that a mark cannot be registered if it is identical with a registered mark belonging to a different proprietor or a mark with an earlier filing or priority date, in respect of the same goods or services or closely related goods or services of if it nearly resembles such mark as to be likely to deceive or cause confusion.